thomasfischersm/xyz-reader-starter-code/XYZReader/README.md

 scratch for this one.

 - I've used stackoverflow and the Android documentation quite a bit.
 There are individual lines of code or short snippets copy-pasted and modified in the code all over the place.
-For example, I've lifted the code to check for WiFi and adjusted it for my needs.